Leigh Bale: Book list (as of June 21, 2018)

-Personal Information
+Personal information

 Bale's daughter was diagnosed with an inoperable brain tumor at the young age of seven years.
 Bale's first published novel, The Healing Place, centers around a child suffering from an inoperable brain tumor.
 Previously titled When Angels Fall and written under the name of Lora Bale, The Healing Place won the Romance Writers of America Golden Heart for best inspirational in 2006 and was sold to one of the final round judges and published the following year by Harlequin Steeple Hill.
-While this book is a fictional story, Bale lived the research and the novel includes events her family actually survived while fighting to save their daughter's life.
-Bale's daughter is now a married woman and considered less than 1% survivorship in the world for her type of brain tumor.
+While this book is a fictional story, Bale lived the research and the novel incorporates elements inspired by her family's experience during her daughter's illness.